bencline1/Allpix_GaAs/doc/usermanual/faq.md

 :   The section header of a particular module in the configuration file
     can be replaced by the string `Ignore`.
 The section and all of its key/value pairs are then ignored.
-Modules can also be excluded from the compilation process as explained in Section [sec:cmake~c~onfig].
+Modules can also be excluded from the compilation process as explained in Section [Conﬁguration via CMake](installation.md#configuration-via-cmake).

 Can I get a high verbosity level only for a specific module?
 :   Yes, it is possible to specify verbosity levels and log formats per